SyncfusionExamples/How-to-display-more-data-in-the-tooltip-in-.NET-MAUI-charts-/README.md

-# How to display more data in the tooltip in .NET MAUI chart(SfCartesianChart)
+# How to display more data in the tooltip in .NET MAUI Chart (SfCartesianChart)

 [.NET MAUI Chart](https://www.syncfusion.com/maui-controls/maui-charts) provides the support to display the needed information from its model of populated items source along with Tooltip UI customization with the help of [TooltipTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_TooltipTemplate) in the chart series, as shown in the following code example.